VirtIO-net Emulated Devices

 sf_pool_percentis not 0 when starting), otherwise it does not.
 Default value is 0.

-For example, the definition below has all static PFs using mlx5_0 (port 0) as the data path device in a non-lag configuration:
+For example, the following definition has all static PFs using mlx5_0 (port 0) as the data path device in a non-lag configuration:

 {